Fantom-Factory/afFpm/readme.md

 Pods may be found in:

-- **Pod Directories** - arbitrary directories that contain pods.
-By default the relative paths `lib/` and `lib/fan/` are used, which are relative to the current working directory
+- **Directory Repositories** - arbitrary directories that contain pods.
+Work directories and the Fantom Home directories are added to this list.

+  By default the relative paths `lib/` and `lib/fan/` are used, which are relative to the current working directory.

-- **File Repositories** - named local fanr repositories, like `C:/Apps/fantom-1.0.68/fpmRepo-default/`
-- **Work Directories** - includes the Fantom home directory.
-Also taken from the `FAN_ENV_PATH` environment variable
-- **Fanr Repositories** - named remote fanr repositories, like `http://eggbox.fantomfactory.org/fanr`
+- **Fanr Repositories** - named local or remote fanr repositories.

 To see how the FPM environment is configured on your system, type `fpm` on it's own: